Product Information Workflow: How to Streamline for E-commerce

 How are ERP systems used in e-commerce?

-A typical business has two systems for product information management or other processes.
+A typical business has two systems for product information management or other business processes.
 The first set is the technology and processes that comprise the backbone of business operations.
-These are the backend systems and internal processes that ensure, for example, product data flows seamlessly from one end to the other.
-The second set is the technologies and processes that make product information customer-facing.
+These are the backend systems and internal processes that ensure, for example, product data flows seamlessly through the data pipeline from one end to the other.
+The second set is the technologies and processes that make information customer-facing.

 Inventory management systems, such as ERPs, are the main backend technologies.
-ERP systems manage core processes like finance, inventory, and order fulfillment.
-In e-commerce, they are a potential solution for streamlining product information workflows.
-The rationale is simple: since ERPs are the central repository for product data like SKUs, pricing, and inventory levels, why not use them as the starting point for product information management?
+ERP systems manage core business processes like finance, inventory, and order fulfillment.
+In e-commerce, they are a potential solution for streamlining information workflows through efficient data management.
+The rationale is simple: since ERPs are the central repository for master data like SKUs, pricing, and inventory levels, why not use them as the starting point for product information management?

-In this approach, you create new products within the ERP system and then export this information to the e-commerce platform.
+In this approach, you create new items within the ERP system and then export this information to the e-commerce platform.
 This approach typically follows a specific workflow:

-- Product creation: Designated teams or departments enter new product information into the ERP system.
+Product creation: Designated teams or departments enter new product information into the ERP system through data ingestion processes.

-- Data management: The ERP system consolidates core product details in one place, allowing businesses to avoid the pitfalls of walled data elements.
-This makes it easier to maintain data accuracy and consistency.
+Data management: The ERP system consolidates core product details in one place through master data management, allowing businesses to avoid the pitfalls of walled data elements.
+This makes it easier to maintain data accuracy, consistency, and data validation.

-- Data integration: Businesses can connect ERP systems with their online shops.
-This integration allows them to export product information when it is ready for publishing.
+Data integration: Businesses can connect ERP systems with their online shops through automated data workflows.
+This integration allows them to export product information when it is ready for publishing, managing the data extraction and data loading steps in a data workflow diagram.

-- Order processing: When customers place orders on the e-commerce site, the information is synchronized to the ERP system for inventory management, fulfillment, and other related processes.
+Order processing: When customers place orders on the e-commerce site, the customer information is synchronized to the ERP system for inventory management, fulfillment, and other related business processes.

 The rationale behind this approach is that ERP systems are designed to be robust, scalable, and capable of handling large volumes of data.
 But while this solution seems logical, ERP systems are not robust product information management systems.